 Photo Gallery of Hopewell Rocks, New Brunswick

-Ocean water around the Hopewell rocks is brownish in color due to high tides pushing water over the mud flatlands what mixes the silt with the water.
+Ocean water around the Hopewell rocks is brownish in color due to high tides that are pushing water over the mud flatlands what mixes the silt with the water.

 Confederation bridge connecting New Brunswick with PEI…